-Our bottom line: de-emphasizing theory and privileging hypothesis testing is not the best way to gain new knowledge about international politics.
-Both activities are important to scholarly progress, but more attention should be devoted to theory development and hypothesis testing should be tied more closely to theory.
+Our bottom line: deemphasizing theory and privileging hypothesis testing is not the best way to gain new knowledge about international politics.
+Although both activities are important to scholarly progress, the current overemphasis on hypothesis testing should be reversed and greater attention devoted to the more fundamental role of theory.